 Our expertise has been called upon by governments, arts centres, international festivals, small local festivals, touring companies, training institutions and many others, large and small.

 We like taking on challenging and interesting projects, working with great people, having fun, getting it right and making a difference.

 WHAT ARE WE UP TO NOW?

 Other recent projects include helping the State Theatre of South Australia to develop a Business Case for a move of many of their operations to Adelaide’s Lion Arts Centre, and drafting Adelaide 2055, a 40-year vision for the arts in South Australia.
-Andrew Bleby also helped to deliver a 5-year Arts, Culture and Events Strategy for Mitchell Shire north of Melbourne, and worked with a team for the Arts Industry Council of South Australia to identify potential developments for Festivals, Events and Theatre for Young Audiences.
-He was recently engaged with reviewing the City of Maribyrnong’s Festival City Policy and developing a new artist focused festival model for the area, and is currently undertaking a Review of Moreland City Council’s Celebrating Place Grants Program.
+He has also reviewed the City of Maribyrnong’s Festival City Policy and developed a model for a new artist focused festival for the area.

 Producing a Circus Feast: Andrew Bleby was Creative Producer and Curator for the 2014 Melbourne Festival Circus Program – a new centrepiece program of the Festival.
 Shows from Canada, Belgium and Australia received standing ovations while The Nanjing Project, a four-week Australia-China project produced by Andrew Bleby featured top Chinese acrobats working with a new generation of Australian circus students in a sellout show at Arts Centre Melbourne.
 There was also an international Circus Futures Forum and an electronic retrospective of Circus Oz.